mszyb/Workshop_5/README.md

 Simple REST API for managing book.
-App adds functionality for retreiving, adding, updating and deleting books, accordance with REST rules.
+App contain functionality for retreiving, adding, updating and deleting books, accordance with REST rules.
 In project MockService class was used for testing purposes.

 app was made as part of Coderslab course.